-Net cash from operating activities during the period is basically attributable to the cash generated from operations and effect of the net settlement of trade payable accounts by the Grocery Retail, Real Estate, Specialty Retail and Liquor Distribution Segments during the year, purchase of inventories for new stores stocking requirements and other related current operating working capital items to support the segment's expansion.
+Net cash from operating activities during the period is basically attributable to the cash generated from operations and effect of the net settlement of trade and non-trade payable accounts by the Grocery Retail, Real Estate, Specialty Retail and Liquor Distribution Segments, purchase of inventories for existing and new stores stocking requirements and other related current operating working capital items to support the segment's expansion.

-On the other hand, net cash used in investing activities mainly pertains to the funds used for additional capital expenditures by the Grocery Retail segment's new stores expansion and capital expenditures by the Real Estate segment, additional investments in government securities during period.
+On the other hand, net cash used in investing activities mainly pertains to the funds used for additional capital expenditures by the Grocery Retail segment's new stores expansion, and acquisition of investment during the period.

-Net cash used in financing activities principally resulted from the net settlements of bank loans and interest by Liquor Distribution and Grocery Retail segments, repayment of principal and interest by the group relating to lease liability, payment of 2022 cash dividends declared and shares buyback program by the Grocery Retail segment and Parent Company.
+Net cash used in financing activities principally resulted from the availments of bank loans by Grocery Retail segment and settlement of interest, loan and interest settlements by Energy and Mineral Segment, repayment of principal and interest by the group relating to lease liability, payment of 2024 and 2023 cash dividends declared and shares buyback program by the Parent Company.